mattborja/sig3/README.md

 ## Schema

-The [**Schema**](/schema.json) defines the structure for each identity assertion in the registry.
-Each identity is associated with a unique GPG key fingerprint and includes evidence to support the identity claim, along with metadata that clarifies the trust level and origin of the verification.
+The include [**schema**](/schema.json) in this repository defines the acceptable structure for identity assertions in the registry.
+Each identity is associated with a single unique GPG key fingerprint and must include key proofs (evidence) to support the identity claim.
+This section details the necessary requirements for satisfying the minimum schema validation requirements.

+> [!NOTE]
-**Pro tip.** Use an online schema validator like [JSONSchema.dev](https://jsonschema.dev/) to prepare a schema-valid JSON submission for a new ID assertion!
+> Use an online schema validator like [JSONSchema.dev](https://jsonschema.dev/) to prepare a schema-valid JSON submission for a new ID assertion!

 ### **Fields**